 Need for the Scheme

-The new N52 Tullamore to Kilbeggan Link scheme will benefit local people and all road users.
+The new N52 Tullamore to Kilbeggan Link scheme will benefit all road users.

 - improve the quality of this strategically important road

 - improve connectivity within the Midlands